xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 # (only for multiple segments, to repeat a single file use #E)
 loop_mode = auto
 ```
+Another way to set looping is using "loop anchors", that are meant to simplify more complex .txtp (explained later).

 If your loop segment has proper loops you want to keep, you can use: